Meet Our Executive Team

 Chris has over 20 years law enforcement and financial crimes investigation experience working with the Queensland Police as a Detective and with the Australian Securities and Investments Commission.
 Chris is currently a Principal Risk Advisor with the Department of Justice and Attourney-General.

 Chris is a Chartered Accountant with expertise in risk governance, integrity risk management and financial crime investigation.
 Chris understands the challenges associated with leading or managing an organisation that values and acts with integrity.

 Brendan is a Partner at KordaMentha and has over 19 years experience in giving evidence in criminal and civil cases involving the identification, preservation and analysis of electronic information.
 Brendan has a specific focus and interest in Cyber fraud investigations.

 Milind is a Higher Degree Research Candidate at Bond University with research interests in fraud detection and money laundering.
 Milind with over 2 years of experience in forensics has expertise in conducting third-party due diligence operations.

-Luke is an experienced risk management professional within the Forensic practice at KPMG specialising in the prevention, detection and investigation of bribery, corruption, fraud and serious misconduct.
+Luke is an experienced risk management professional and has previously worked within the Forensic practice at KPMG specialising in the prevention, detection and investigation of bribery, corruption, fraud and serious misconduct.
 Previous experience with the Australian Government included a variety of investigative, liaison and risk management roles.
 These roles often included managing complex investigations and undertaking detailed intelligence analysis into a diverse range of emerging threats.

 Mok arrived in Australia in 1988.
 He worked as a Police Officer with the Queensland Police Service for 24 years serving in general duties, prosecutor and computer forensic analyst.
 Mok was the first Sikh Police Officer in Australia.